timrozday-mgnify/emgapi-v2/README.md

 In a real world these would probably live on separate VMs: on HPC, on hosted DBs, and on K8s.
 For local development, these are all run in a docker-compose environment.

+There is also a docker-compose setup of [Slurm](https://slurm.schedmd.com), so that automation of HPC scheduling can be developed.
+This creates a tiny slurm cluster called `donco` (not `codon`).
+This is in the `slurm` directory.

 ### Set up docker-compose
 E.g. following [the docker docs](https://docs.docker.com/compose/install/) or using Podman, as you prefer.